phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We compared different layer sizes for our LSTM networks, as shown in Figure \ref{varylayers}.
 A network depth of two hidden layers worked best, but the results are adequate with a single hidden layer or three hidden layers.

 In \autoref{fig:final}, our final results are given for the completely independent evaluation data set.
-We compared the results by Mueller et al. (2015) \cite{mueller} with our system.
+We compared the results by Mueller et al. (2015) [@mueller_using_2015] with our system.
 They used the same dataset, but focused on offline predictions, meaning their network had future information available, and they evaluated their performance on the whole corpus including segments with silence and with alternating conversation.
 We adjusted our baseline and evaluation system to match their setup.
 As can be seen in Figure \ref{fig:mueller}, our predictor performs significantly better.
 All other related research used different languages, datasets or evaluation methods, making a direct comparison meaningless.

 Figure \ref{fig:ourbest} shows the results with our own evaluation method.
 We provide values for different margins of error used in other research.
 Subjectively, missing a BC trigger may be more acceptable than a false positive, so we also provide a result with a balanced precision and recall.